-The faculty member shall be entitled to have an academic advisor (internal or external) and/or legal counsel of his or her own choice attend and participate in the proceedings.
+The faculty member shall be entitled to have an academic advisor (internal or external) and/or legal counsel of their own choice attend and participate in the proceedings.
 If the faculty member's legal counsel participates in the proceedings, the Administration may also have its legal counsel attend and participate.